CCB-SB/plsdb/README.md

 However, some of the rps genes can also be found on plasmids as described by **Yutin et al.**:

-    In 68 of the 995 analyzed bacterial genomes, r-protein genes are distributed across two or more genome partitions.
-In some cases, paralogous proteins are encoded in different chromosomes or plasmids.
+    "In 68 of the 995 analyzed bacterial genomes, r-protein genes are distributed across two or more genome partitions.
+In some cases, paralogous proteins are encoded in different chromosomes or plasmids."

 Thus, the presence of (some) rps genes alone cannot be always used as an indicator for chromosomal sequences.
 Therefore, the records containing more than 5 rps genes are searched in the NCBI sequences using BLAST.